 - 4,5 oz pecorino cheese (125 g), grated

 - Bring a large pan of salted water to a rolling boil over high heat and add the pasta.

-- Cook the pasta until tender.
+Cook the pasta until tender.
 In the meantime transfer the freshly ground black pepper to a large mixing bowl.
 Drain the pasta but keep ⅓ cup (80 ml) of the cooking liquid aside.
 Add it to the pepper in the mixing bowl.

 Toss until the cheese has melted fully.
 Divide the cheese pasta between deep plates.
-Season with more pepper to taste if necessary.
+Sprinkle with extra grated pecorino or black pepper if you like.
 Serve the pasta immediately while hot.